 To better understand what higher ed advertisers need to know about the privacy-first future, we spoke with education marketing expert Sydney Warden, Director of Integrated Client Solutions at Basis Technologies.
 Read on for her insights on how to adapt to signal loss and the cookieless future.

-Sydney Warden: Once third-party cookies go away, first-party data will need to be a higher priority for all marketing teams.
+Sydney Warden: As advertisers lose more and more signals, collecting and organizing first-party data must be a top priority.
 As such, my biggest advice for advertisers in higher ed is to help their brand or clients get their first-party data in order.

 I often see colleges and universities where their first-party data is spliced in so many ways: satellite campuses versus the main campus, online versus brick and mortar, and undergraduate versus graduate, to give a few examples.
 This can lead to data silos, where because of how first-party data is collected and stored at these organizations, advertisers can’t access it efficiently—or, in some cases, access it at all.
 Because of this, a lot of higher ed organizations are very reliant on third-party data, and that could present a big problem as cookies go away.

 As a result, it’s going to be key for colleges and universities to start unifying all their data.
-Investing in a customer data platform (CDP) will be a good call for many institutions, as this can ensure that the collection and organization of first-party data is unified and organized moving forward.
+Investing in a customer data platform (CDP) will be a good call for many institutions, as this can ensure that first-party data is collected effectively, unified, and organized moving forward.
 CDPs can also empower advertisers to maximize their first-party data for targeting and help with attribution by giving marketers a clearer view of the touchpoints in a consumer journey and how they contribute to enrollments or other kinds of conversions.

-SW: Beyond first-party data, I think a data management platform (DMP) solution and contextual targeting will be really key for colleges and universities.
+SW: Beyond first-party data, I think a data management platform (DMP) solution and contextual targeting are key for colleges and universities.

-DMPs allow advertisers to place pixels across a website or on specific actions in the consumer journey, gathering insight into visitor attributes such as household income, gender, age range, and location, and curating anonymized customer profiles.
+DMPs allow advertisers to place pixels across a website or on specific actions in the consumer journey, gathering insights into visitor attributes such as household income, gender, age range, and location, and then using those insights to curate anonymized customer profiles.
 This not only helps advertisers learn more about the segments they’re targeting, but also allows them to build lookalike models to extend that targeting to new audiences.
 This is all pixel-based, not cookie-based, so it doesn’t collect personal data and is privacy-friendly.
-In addition to targeting, DMPs can empower attribution in a similar way to CDPs, by allowing marketers to get a view of the customer journey and which touchpoints are most impactful on conversions.
+In addition to targeting, DMPs can empower attribution in a similar way to CDPs by allowing marketers to get a view of the customer journey and showing which touchpoints are most impactful on conversions.

 In regard to contextual targeting, advertisers can align with relevant content on websites or apps to serve ads in a privacy-friendly way.
 It pays to invest some time and money into figuring out what a target audience typically consumes and where they consume it, and then placing ads in that relevant content and on those relevant platforms to ensure the right audience sees it.